-Inform Consult Involve Collaborate Empower To provide To obtain To work with the To facilitate To place final balanced and objective feedback on analysis, public to ensure that concerns discussions and agreements decision making in the hands of information to support understanding by the public. alternatives, issues and/or decisions. and aspirations are understood and considered. between public parties to identify common ground for action and solutions. the public.
+Inform Consult Involve Collaborate Empower To provide balanced and To obtain feedback on To work with the public to ensure To facilitate discussions and To place final decision making objective information to support analysis, alternatives, issues and/or that concerns and aspirations are understood agreements between public parties to identify in the hands of the public. understanding by the public. decisions. and considered. common ground for action and • solutions.